 During the past few years, we have significantly expanded our operations.
 We expect this expansion to continue to an even greater degree following the closing of this offering as we seek marketing authorization from the FDA or regulatory clearance and the commercial launch of our product candidates.
 We intend to develop a targeted sales force in connection with our commercialization efforts.
-Our growth has placed and will continue to place a significant strain on our management, operating and financial systems and our sales, marketing and administrative resources.
+Our growth has placed and will continue to place a significant strain on our management, operating and financial systems and our sales, marketing authorization for unternal systems and processes, marketing to a diministrative resources.
 As a result of our growth, operating costs may escalate even faster than planned, and some of our internal systems and processes, including those relating to manufacturing our product candidates, may need to be enhanced, updated or replaced.
-If we cannot effectively manage our expanding operations, manufacturing capacity and costs, including scaling to meet increased demand, we may not be able to continue to grow or we may grow at a slower pace than expected and our business could be adversely affected.
+If we cannot effectively manage our expanding operations, manufacturing capacity and costs, including to meet increased demand, we may not be able to continue to grow or we may grow at a slower pace than expected and our business could be adversely affected.